crowdresearch/daemo/README.md

 ### Setup

-If you are on Windows or encounter issues with these instructions, please scroll down Setup with Vagrant and try that.
+If you are on Windows or encounter issues with these instructions, please try the instructions in the [Setup with Vagrant](#setup-with-vagrant) section.

 Install [Postgres](http://postgresapp.com/) and create a new database: